jerryshen/hansay.com/_posts/2011-12-10-ruby-style-guide.md

       something_else
     end
 {% endhighlight %}

-* 避免使用 `if x: ...`, 请用三元运算代替, 因为这种用法在 Ruby 1.9 中移除了
+* Never use `if x: ...` - it is removed in Ruby 1.9.
+Use the ternary operator instead.

 {% highlight ruby %}
     # bad